gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiDom.md

 htmlWidget.getElement().getStyle().setBackgroundColor("#ffee80");
 </pre>

-<p>Here, the getElement() method derived from the <tt>Widget</tt> superclass returns a DOM <a href="/javadoc/latest/com/google/gwt/dom/client/Element.html">Element</a> object representing a node in the DOM tree
-structure and adds a style attribute to it.</p>
+Here, the getElement() method derived from the `Widget` superclass returns a DOM [Element](/javadoc/latest/com/google/gwt/dom/client/Element.html) object representing a node in the DOM tree structure and adds a style attribute to it.

-<p>This is an example where using the DOM isn't absolutely necessary.
-An alternative approach is to use <a href="DevGuideUiCss.html">style sheets</a> and
-associate different style classes to the widget using the <a href="/javadoc/latest/com/google/gwt/user/client/ui/UIObject.html#setStylePrimaryName(java.lang.String)">setStylePrimaryName()</a> or <a href="/javadoc/latest/com/google/gwt/user/client/ui/UIObject.html#setStyleName(java.lang.String)">setStyleName()</a> method instead.</p>
+This is an example where using the DOM isn't absolutely necessary.
+An alternative approach is to use [style sheets](DevGuideUiCss.html) and associate different style classes to the widget using the [setStylePrimaryName()](/javadoc/latest/com/google/gwt/user/client/ui/UIObject.html#setStylePrimaryName(java.lang.String)) or [setStyleName()](/javadoc/latest/com/google/gwt/user/client/ui/UIObject.html#setStyleName(java.lang.String)) method instead.

-<h2>Finding an element in the DOM</h2>
+## Finding an element in the DOM

-<p>The following example shows how to combine a JSNI method with Java code to manipulate the DOM.
+The following example shows how to combine a JSNI method with Java code to manipulate the DOM.
 First, we have a JSNI routine that will retrieve all the child elements that are
 Anchor tags.
-The element objects are assigned a unique ID for easy access from Java:</p>
+The element objects are assigned a unique ID for easy access from Java:

 <pre class="prettyprint">
 /**